 Schools with IEP teachers

-The Centrally Funded IEP/Intervention Teacher Guidance addresses a number of issues related to the IEP teacher position.
+The Centrally Funded IEP/Intervention Teacher Guidance addresses a number of other important issues related to the IEP teacher position.
 Included in this document is information regarding the purpose of the IEP teacher position, roles and responsibilities of the IEP teacher, identification of IEP teachers in the school budget, IEP teacher rating, involvement in IEP meetings, postings/seniority, training and professional development and additional assistance and resources.
 Examples of IEP teacher schedules are also provided.